What are commonly used medications for my dog, and when would the veterinarian recommend them?

 And we have dogs that perhaps need some type of behavior modification program.
 So there are things we can give to help with anxiety.
 Those are anti-anxiety medications.
 There are some dogs that, for whatever reason, maybe they've had surgery or something they need to be still for in terms of recuperating, that perhaps they need an oral sedative to take to keep them calm as well.

 We give a lot of anti-inflammatories.
 They're for pain and discomfort, whether from injury or from developing arthritis over time or maybe it's pain related to surgery.
 Steroids are used in terms of dealing with certain types of inflammation.
-So they're pretty commonly used most often daily for different kinds of scenarios.
+So they're pretty commonly used daily for different kinds of scenarios.
 And over the years, we've been able to use many more chemotherapy drugs to help treat our cancer patients.

 What are some of the side effects and adverse reactions my dog could experience from these medications?